-Rhode Island does not provide a Spanish translation for its current science assessment or the English language arts
+Rhode Island does not provide a Spanish translation for its current English language arts RICAS assessment or the SAT in mathematics and English language arts.

-PARCC-RICAS assessment or the SAT in mathematics and English language arts.
-In addition, Rhode Island will be developing a new science assessment aligned to the Next Generation Science Standards in grades five, eight, and eleven.
-Furthermore, a Spanish version of the PSAT and SAT are currently unavailable.
 Rhode Island also does not provide Spanish translations of its alternate assessments.
 Although Rhode Island has not provided these assessments in languages other than English, a variety of accommodations and accessibility features are available for English learners.
 In addition to accessibility features available to all students, accommodations for English learners on the state assessments include extended time, general administration directions in the student's native language, and use of a word-to-word dictionary.